 Another method for accessing the interface of the Windows Firewall is through the Start menu.
 For this, users need to follow the instructions given below.

-Step 1: Tap on the button ‘Windows Start‘ present at the left corner.
+#1: Tap on the button ‘Windows Start‘ present in the left corner.

 So, in the general overview, users can verify if the Windows firewall is running and up.
 Also, it shows what the current settings of each profile are.

-Also, here, you can learn more about Mikrotik Firewall rules and how to fix the file is too large for the destination file system problem.
+Also, here, you can learn more about how to let the Windows firewall allow the Ping problem.

 Basically, profiles refer to a group of Firewall rules, which depends on where your server is connected.

-Private Profile: A private profile came into being when a server is a unit of or share a private network, where it is not connected directly to the internet.
+Private Profile: A private profile came into being when a server is a unit of or shares a private network, where it is not connected directly to the internet.
 In that case, your server remains behind a hardware firewall or a router.
-It is less restriction as compared to others because of well-controlled security.
+It is less restricted as compared to others because of well-controlled security.

 Public Profile: A public profile came into being when your server shares a connection directly with the public network such as a library, restaurant, or airport.
 It is the most restrictive profile due to uncontrolled security.